 *80,000 marks was a sizable sum for the time.
 The hyperinflation of Weimar Germany was still some way off.

-Wanting to maintain their status, the sailors decided to begin by negotiating with their natural allies, the USPD.
+Wanting to maintain their status, the sailors decided to begin negotiating with their natural allies, the USPD.
 Accordingly, a delegation was sent to the Chancellery on 23 December under orders to seek out Independent representatives.
 But each party member they met suggested the matter was best discussed with someone higher up.
-Eventually, the sailors were told to negotiate directly with Ebert, although they were thwarted when told the Chancellor was at lunch.
+The sailors were eventually told to negotiate directly with Ebert, although they were thwarted in this after being told the chancellor was at lunch.
 In the meantime, another group of sailors had arrived at Wels’ office demanding their pay.
 Wels made some phone calls but could receive no details as to the whereabouts of the palace keys, one of the prerequisites for releasing the cash.
 He put the phone down and told the sailors nothing could be done until the keys were in government hands.
 Enraged, the sailors tore up Wels’ office and, for good measure, beat up its unfortunate occupant.
 They then took Wels and two of his subordinates hostage.

-The kidnapper’s demands were simple: the hostages would be released once the sailors received the 80,000 marks.
-To help speed the government’s decision a large contingent of sailors left the Marstall and marched to the Chancellery, refusing to let anyone either enter or leave the building.
+The kidnappers’ demands were simple: the hostages would be released once the sailors received the 80,000 marks.
+To help speed up the government’s decision, a large contingent of sailors left the Marstall and marched to the Chancellery, refusing to let anyone either enter or leave the building.
 Ebert’s ‘lunch’ came to a hasty conclusion and the chancellor rushed out, telling the angry sailors to remain calm and adding the government would be willing to negotiate.
-Ebert then returned to his offices and contacted High Command via a secret telephone.
-He was told to stop worrying and that soldiers would now march on Berlin to ‘set you free’.
+Ebert then returned to his offices and contacted high command via a secret telephone.
+He was told to stop worrying and that soldiers would march on Berlin to ‘set you free’.

 Around 800 men of the Imperial Horse Guards were ordered to head into central Berlin as the sailors returned to the Schloss and Marstall to celebrate what they thought was a government capitulation.
 On hearing of army’s approach, the People’s Naval Division insisted the soldiers retire and threatened to move against the government with force unless their demands were met.
 Ebert started to fret, worrying about the damage street fighting might cause.
-He decided to call High Command and withdraw his earlier request for help.
-Groener refused to accept this, saying: ‘[We] are determined to hold to the plan of liquidation of the Naval Division and we shall see to it that it is carried out.’
+He decided to call high command and withdraw his earlier request for help.
+Groener refused to accept, saying: ‘[We] are determined to hold to the plan of liquidation of the Naval Division and we shall see to it that it is carried out.’

-It was not long before the two sides stood eyeballing each other, with Ebert arriving on the scene in the early hours of 24 December, asking the army to let him through their cordon in order to negotiate with the sailors.
+It was not long before the two sides stood eyeballing each other, with Ebert arriving on the scene during the early hours of 24 December, asking the army to let him through their cordon in order to negotiate with the sailors.
 His request was turned down, while the sailors made it clear they had nothing to discuss.
-At 5 am the SPD managed to secure the release of Wels and his subordinates and it was hoped this would diffuse the tension.
-This was wishful thinking; the sailors in the Schloss were informed by the army at 7.30 am that they had ten minutes in which to surrender.
+The SPD managed to secure the release of Wels and his subordinates at 5am and it was hoped this would diffuse the tension.
+This was wishful thinking; the sailors in the Schloss were informed by the army at 7.30am that they had ten minutes in which to surrender.
 There was no response.
-An assault immediately started once the time had elapsed, army guns blasting away at the palace’s façade as soldiers dashed into the building only to find it virtually empty, the sailors having already fled to the Marstall via an underground passage.
+An assault immediately started once the time had elapsed, with army guns blasting away at the palace’s façade as soldiers dashed into the building only to find it virtually empty.
+The sailors having already fled to the Marstall via an underground passage.
 This building was now the primary target and, after a sharp bombardment, the occupants raised a white flag.

 Calm before the storm

-News of the fiasco was received with horror by both High Command and the SPD.
-Liebknecht and many of his Spartacist supporters responded by noting that the government’s true face had finally been revealed.
-He and his closest allies argued they should seek revolution through a series of strikes, preferably called before the January elections gave Ebert a democratic mandate through which he could neutralise the SDP's opponents.
+News of the fiasco was received with horror by both high command and the SPD.
+Liebknecht and many of his Spartacist supporters responded by noting the government’s true face had finally been revealed.
+He and his closest allies argued they should seek revolution through a series of strikes, preferably called before the January elections gave Ebert a democratic mandate to neutralise the SPD's opponents.
 Rosa Luxemburg again urged caution but was ignored, while Liebknecht’s bloc severed ties with the USPD and renamed itself the German Communist Party, the KPD.

-Ebert phoned Groener again and asked what was to be done.
-The general replied that Noske should be recalled to Berlin and made the defence minister.
-Meanwhile, High Command was preparing to play a hidden ace and that the government needed to remain resolute in the face of opposition until then.
-The Chancellor took the advice.
-Liebknecht inadvertently helped Ebert by busying himself with a special edition of the left-wing newspaper Rote Fahne.
-The thunderous broadsides against Ebert’s administration made for a stirring read but little was being done by way of organising a concrete plan on how to seize and then maintain power.
+Ebert phoned Groener again and asked what could be done next.
+The general suggested Noske be recalled to Berlin and made the defence minister.
+Meanwhile, high command was preparing to play an important hidden ace and that the government should remain resolute until then.
+The chancellor took the advice.
+Liebknecht then inadvertently helped Ebert by busying himself with a special edition of the left-wing newspaper Rote Fahne.
+The thunderous broadsides against Ebert’s administration made for stirring reading material but little was being done by way of organising a concrete plan to seize and then maintain power.

-*Excepting, perhaps, Emil Barth.
-But like many heavy-weight politicians in smaller parties, Barth assumed he had a level of importance far greater to the one he actually occupied.
+*Except, perhaps, Emil Barth.
+But like many heavy-weight politicians in smaller parties, Barth assumed he had a level of importance far greater to the one actually occupied.

 *The future president of Communist East Germany.

-Liebknecht might have been more circumspect had he known the nature of the new enemy the Sparticists were about to face.
-The army’s hidden ace were paramilitary units called Freikorps, organised with the express purpose of crushing leftist opposition.
+Liebknecht might have been more circumspect had he known about the enemy the Sparticists would be facing next.
+The army’s hidden ace were paramilitary units called Freikorps, organised with the express purpose of crushing civic opposition.
 Importantly, the men involved were volunteers and most were battle-hardened veterans, including elite Stormtroopers, some of the finest shock troops in the Imperial Army.
 Securing them arms, munitions and equipment had proven relatively simple as Germany was still awash with unused weaponry and munitions.

 The first battle-ready Freikorps unit was created by General Ludwig von Maercker, his men being well paid and highly motivated.
 Maercker had also chosen some excellent staff to help develop new tactics in urban warfare.
 Other Freikorps were formed soon afterwards.
 For example, several units had been created in rebellious Kiel, including the 1,600-men ‘Iron Brigade’ set up under Noske’s auspices once he had helped quash the naval mutiny.
-By January 1919, the numbers involved were still comparatively small, although the ranks of Freikorps were growing on an almost daily basis.
+The numbers involved were still comparatively small in January 1919, although the ranks of Freikorps were growing on an almost daily basis.
 Unit size often depended on the popularity of the commanders, the Fuhrers, and could range from a few hundred to a few thousand.

-On 4 January, as the Spartacists plotted, Noske invited Ebert to a military encampment 35 miles southwest of Berlin to inspect the results of Maercker’s work.
+On 4 January, Noske had invited Ebert to a military encampment 35 miles southwest of Berlin to inspect the results of Maercker’s work.
 Standing in the icy cold, the pair were presented with 4,000 men marching ram-rod straight across the parade ground in perfectly ordered ranks.
-The two men could hardly contain their glee as the soldiers stomped past, the defence minister giving the Chancellor a hearty slap on the back, saying: ‘Now you can rest easy; everything is going to be all right from now on.’
+The two men could hardly contain their glee as the soldiers stomped past, the defence minister giving the chancellor a hearty slap on the back, saying: ‘Now you can rest easy; everything is going to be all right from now on.’

-Sunday 5 January saw a gigantic protest march in Berlin, just as the Spartacists had hoped.
+A gigantic protest march occurred in Berlin on 5 January, just as the Spartacists had hoped.
 As the crowds gathered, revolutionary groups seized the capital’s main railway stations and communications centres.
 Leaflets were printed that evening calling for more massed demonstrations on the following day.
 The sailors in the Marstall were invited to join the Spartacist cause but remained non-committal, still unwilling to risk the position they had only just managed to maintain.
 The crowds gathered again on 6 January, with almost everyone expecting a full-scale revolution to be declared by the day’s end.
-Instead, the ‘Revolutionary Committee’, a 53-man group headed by Liebknecht, debated, hummed, hawed and came up with no decisive measures.
+Instead, the ‘Revolutionary Committee’, a 53-man group headed by Liebknecht, debated and came up with no decisive measures.
 The dallying gave the SPD their lifeline.